A sweet, quiet cat, the Turkish angora is loyal and affectionate but can also become upset by sudden changes in her environment.

 The Turkish Angora loves to play and appreciates a selection of toys.

 The Turkish Angora is generally a medium sized cat.
-The cat has a long, slender body with fine boning.
+She has a long, slender body with fine boning.

 The Turkish Angora is sweet but may become upset with sudden changes to her environment.
 This cat is quiet despite her semi-feral ancestry.